Ireland and Northern Ireland

 Habitat ReStore

-Since opening the first ReStore in Europe seven years ago, and now having four stores in Northern Ireland, we demonstrate significant and sustainable impact for local people and the wider community.
-More than 150 volunteers invest 2,500 hours every month in helping low-income families access low-cost home improvement materials.
-Hundreds of tons of reusable material is diverted from landfill, protecting the environment.
+Six ReStores across Ireland demonstrate significant and sustainable impact for local people and the wider community.
+More than 150 volunteers invest 3,500 hours every month helping low-income families access low-cost home improvement materials.
+Every year, ReStore supports 25 people into employment, serves 90,000 local people, rescues 250 kitchens and diverts 1,500 tons of reusable material from landfill, thus protecting the environment.

-Our House to Home program supports vulnerable people who have been homeless, or at risk of becoming homeless to sustain their tenancies, helping them to make a house a home.
-This includes redecoration, light-touch repairs or support with furniture through ReStore and provides a platform for volunteer engagement.
+The House to Home program supports vulnerable people who have been at risk of homelessness to sustain their tenancies, thus helping them to make a house a home.
+This includes redecoration, light-touch repairs or support with furniture through ReStore.
+The program also provides a platform for volunteer engagement locally.

 What you can do